UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 The figure above shows screenshots of web pages of Ricgraph Explorer for answering the research question “What are the research results of person A”.
-It is a screenshot from the January 2025 version, in May 2026 it looks slightly different as shown in the screenshots below.
+It is a screenshot from the January 2025 version, in May 2026 it looks slightly different.
+The May 2026 screenshots are shown below.

 The screenshot at the top left is the [home page](ricgraph_explorer.md#home-page).
 After clicking “search for a person”,